 - Keep container plants well-watered.

-- Keep an eye on stakes and ties around trees to ensure they don’t start to rub or grow into the trunk.
+- Check stakes and ties around trees to ensure they don’t start to rub or grow into the trunk.

 - Keep grass away from the base of trees, apply a good thick layer of mulch around the base to help with moisture retention and weed suppression.